ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/hearts.svg"-->

-Thank you to my friends, and family for supporting me, the open source contributors, finally to you, for listening!
+Thank you to my friends, and family for supporting me, the open source contributors, and finally to you, for listening!

 ------
 # `@ekohilas`